RichardHoa/hack-me/README.md

 - While adding CIA comment to the database, I realize it has a very interesting insights of letting you know which information is pubic, which one is private but with some digging the user can find it. it gives me a much clearer picture of what will happen and force me to think about the consequences with that data.
 One concrte example of this is when implementing the counting mechanism for `challenge_response_vote_store`.
 I initially do a transactions, I would update the `challenge_response_vote` table and then update the `challenge_response`, where the votes digits are stored.
 But when I consider the Integrity aspect and think about what if someone manage to change the number in the database, specifically the `challenge_response_vote` table, then that would have no effect on the store on the `challenge_response` table, thus I switch to using a trigger
 - After reading the mass assignment vulerability, I realize that some of my struct has UserID in the struct that get unmarshal from the json data from the client, I've already enabled 	decoder.DisallowUnknownFields()  but since there is no  `json:"-"`, it can still be subjected to Mass Assignment since in the user route I repurpose the User struct to contains the unmarshal data from frontend instead of creating a DTO, so I've learnt to add the json:"-" tag, which prevents the UserID to be assigned whatsoever
 - I want the app to be secure as posible, so to track all the vulnerabilities, we use Software Composition Analysis (SCA) `govulncheck` and  Static Application Security Testing (SAST) of `gosec`, I also use a combination of syft_and_grype as SBOM and checker to make sure that there is no ghost depencecies
+- I also consult https://top10proactive.owasp.org/the-top-10/, which help me massively in finding more security releated bugs and doing all the toolings mention here
 - I use ZAP to attack the frontend and backend to minimize information leakage and obvious error
 - We have fuzz testing to check whether the server crash at any input, turn out it crashes at NUL character, but we don't have the time to fix it yet
 - I use www.ssllabs.com to check the SSl strength of the website, while the tool grade is not absolute, it's still good to check it to maximize our chances of discovering weakness